tkf/compapp/doc/source/executables.rst

 plugins are compared.

 Executables with `.SubDataStore` require parent executable.
-It fits well with `DataLoader` since just loading data is useless.
-It also fits well with `Plotter` since it is a data sink, i.e., it needs data for plotting.

-Since `.Analyzer` and `.Plotter` need external :term:`data source`, it makes sense they are not subclass of `.Simulator` or `.Application`.
+It fits well with `.DataLoader` since just loading data is useless.
+It also fits well with `.Plotter` since it is a data sink, i.e., it needs data for plotting.
+Since `.Plotter` needs some external :term:`data source`, it makes sense that it is not a subclass of `.Application`.
-Typically, `.Analyzer` is used from `.AnalysisApp` combined with `.DataLoader` or `.Simulator`.

-Note that `.Simulator` exists because of implementation purpose (both `.DataLoader` and `.Application` subclasses it; see also :ref:`inheritance-diagram`).
-It is included here for "symmetry" of the table.
-It is not recommended to use it directly and `.SimulationApp` should always be used even when it's too simple to be called an :term:`app`.

 .. list-table::